hvianna/audioMotion-analyzer/demo/README.md

 function displayCanvasMsg( instance ) {
     if ( ! instance.showLogo )
         return;

     var size = 20 * instance.pixelRatio;
     if ( instance.isFullscreen )
         size *= 2;

-    instance.canvasCtx.font = `${size}px Orbitron,sans-serif`;
-    var w = instance.canvasCtx.measureText('audioMotion').width / 2;
+    // find the data array index for 140Hz var idx = Math.round( 140 * instance.analyzer.fftSize / instance.audioCtx.sampleRate );

-    instance.canvasCtx.font = `${size + instance.dataArray[ 1 ] / 16 * instance.pixelRatio}px Orbitron,sans-serif`;
+    // use the 140Hz amplitude to increase the font size and make the logo pulse to the beat instance.canvasCtx.font = `${size + instance.dataArray[ idx ] / 16 * instance.pixelRatio}px Orbitron,sans-serif`;

     instance.canvasCtx.fillStyle = '#fff8';
     instance.canvasCtx.textAlign = 'center';
-    instance.canvasCtx.fillText( 'audioMotion', instance.canvas.width - w - size * 4, size * 2 );
+    instance.canvasCtx.fillText( 'audioMotion', instance.canvas.width - size * 8, size * 2 );
 }
 ```

-It reads the `dataArray` property exposed by audioMotion-analyzer and uses the amplitude of the first frequency bin to change the size of the text, making the audioMotion logo pulsate to the rhythm of the music.
+It reads the `dataArray` property exposed by audioMotion-analyzer and uses the amplitude of the 140Hz frequency bin to change the size of the text, making the audioMotion logo pulsate to the rhythm of the music.

 ## Additional notes